Skip to main content

 Hennepin County, MinnesotaHypereutrophic

 On the LakeGrade rubric Mud Lake fails the cutoffs — a TSI of 77 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Eurasian watermilfoil has been documented at Mud Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 The state fisheries records do not list documented species for Mud Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.